 This page is referenced by:

-Remains of the Temple said to be of Apollo in Hadrian’s Villa
+Remains of the Temple Said to Be of Apollo in Hadrian’s Villa

 In the foreground on the right, vines that appear almost white shroud cross-hatched stone, which itself emerges from the fragment’s outermost layer.
 Along with the narrow, darkened cross-sections of the building’s ruined walls, alternating light and shadow in this heavily-textured mass draw attention to fissures, gouges, and cracks.
-Barbara Maria Stafford has likened Piranesi’s Views of Rome to archaeological dissections, describing “his use of the etching needle as a creative surgical tool” that allows him to lead his viewers, like an anatomist, to uncover the hidden past by cutting away the layers that remain (Stafford 1991, 57, 65).
+Barbara Maria Stafford has likened Piranesi’s Vedute di Roma to archaeological dissections, describing “his use of the etching needle as a creative surgical tool” that allows him to lead his viewers, like an anatomist, to uncover the hidden past by cutting away the layers that remain (Stafford 1991, 57, 65).
 While the composition and texture of this image hint at dissection’s methods of exposure and discovery, two indistinct human figures might further advance the comparison between engraver and surgeon.
-Two bodies appear partially obscured, almost as if severed, from the waist or the knees, on a lower level not visible in the recesses of the circular structure.
-Their segmented bodies suggest Francesco Polanzani’s portrait of Piranesi, in which the living artist’s right arm appears to be the severed limb of an ancient statue, as if the artist has been transformed into an element of the ancient past he so obsessively preserves.
+Behind the men who sit and converse, lean and gesture, or peek into the frame on the right, two bodies are partially obscured, almost as if severed, from the waist or the knees, presumably standing on a lower level not visible in the recesses of the circular structure.
+Their segmented bodies resemble the portrait of Piranesi, by Francesco Polanzani (1700-c.1783), in which the living artist’s right arm is depicted as a severed limb of an ancient statue, as if the living artist has been transformed into an element of the ancient past he so obsessively preserves through his genre-expanding series of vedute.
 (JB)

-To see this image in Vedute di Roma, vol 17 of Piranesi’s Opere, click here.
+To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.